robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

  - I devised the configuration and deployment process for all components, and persuaded all the component teams to adopt these standards.
 This enabled **Continuous Deployment** for REF.
  - REF started out as a set of inter-dependent, individually-versioned micro-services, communicating using **JMS and Apache MQ**.
 But coupling between the modules was so high this created problems every time a change was made.
 I organised all the teams to move their code into a single build tree.
 This meant developers could work on each other's modules and see immediately when their changes had broken other components.
  - I removed our **Oracle Coherence** dependency (millions of CHF in licensing fees).
- - Currently I am designing the reference architecture for REF2, which will be more "buffet" style than the original REF.
-For this I am building out tutorials covering topics such as **Docker, Azure, REST, Security, Jenkins and Spring Boot** for developers of other projects to follow.
+ - I worked on the architecture for REF2 (which will be more "buffet" style than the original REF).
+For this I built out tutorials covering topics such as **Docker, Azure, REST, Security, Jenkins and Spring Boot** for developers of other projects to follow.

 [/block]